ndit-dev/FabricPrompt/readme.md

 ## Install

+### Download latest build
+You can find tha latest built versions here: https://github.com/ndit-dev/FabricPrompt/actions/workflows/build.yml

+### Or build from source

-To install FabricPrompt, follow these steps:
+To build FabricPrompt from source, follow these steps:

 1. **Clone the repository**:
     ```sh